sagemath/sagewiki_to_gh-2022-10-10/sd2-where.md

 This is where to find each of the groups.
 When you update this, write the time and date you updated it.

+'''LAST DAY''' 2006-10-10 -- I am upstairs at the HUB right *above* the dining area, off on the side.
+This is going to be an excellent place for the sprint this morning!!  -- william  (858)220-6876

  * GSL:
    Tom Boothby, David Joyner, Josh Kantor
    [[BR]]